JKReiff/MRF-Dictionary-Generation/README.md

 <img width="985" alt="1" src="https://github.com/user-attachments/assets/7b9b6507-2e2f-4866-8e5e-ff74244ba86c" />

-2.  **Neural Network Training:** A fully connected neural network (FCNN), extended for complex number processing, was trained.
-The model's performance was visualized using the mean absolute error (MAE).
+2.  **Neural Network Training:** A specific type of neural network called a Gated Recurrent Unit (GRU) with an attention layer was chosen for this task.
+It was trained using the generated dataset, allowing it to learn the relationship between heart rate variations and the corresponding dictionary entries.The model's performance was visualized using the mean absolute error (MAE).

 <img width="970" alt="2" src="https://github.com/user-attachments/assets/8e0a9955-0dfa-49c7-b9e4-7ca23bf372cd" />

-3.  **Integration and Testing with In Vivo Data:** The trained model was integrated into the imaging process and tested with in vivo and real patient data.
+3.  **Integration and Testing with In Vivo Data:** After training, the model was integrated into the image processing pipeline.
+Its performance was evaluated using real patient data, confirming its effectiveness in real-world scenarios.

 ![image](https://github.com/user-attachments/assets/e6e83538-4098-4b02-976f-f3e8a191ab10)